miayam/miayam.github.io/_posts/2017-06-14-day9-javascript-challenge.md

 {% endhighlight %}

 `console.assert` only display text whenever the condition `false` like that expression above.
-Of course I like チージア セリーナ, I mean it!
+Of course I like オーリア ラフマ, I mean it!

 ### `Displaying Error`
 Enough warning, enough conveying, just tell the users that we made a terrible